TZITA/alx-interview/README.md

 ### 2. Lockboxes
 A function that determines if all the boxes(lists within a list) can be opened with keys from from other boxes.

+### 3. Minimum Operations
+A function to determine the minimum operations.